luckynzm/discordoriginalres/README.md

 # discordoriginalres
-A Userscript that fixes Discord image downscaling
+An Userscript that fixes Discord's image downscaling

 When you use "Copy Link" option on Discord to copy the link to some image, you may get a blurry downscaled version of it This Userscript aims to fix that